Financing Common Crawl

 Surprisingly, despite the title of their report (“Training Data for the Price of a Sandwich”), the one area that the Mozilla authors do not discuss in detail is how Common Crawl was actually financed.
 They mostly note in passing that, although Common Crawl is now seeking additional funding in the form of donations, it has been primarily funded since the beginning by its original founder, Gil Elbaz; but that’s about it.

 Using the tax filings data available from ProPublica, we can see that Elbaz has donated, through his foundation, around 4 million dollars to Common Crawl over the decade and a half from 2007 through 2022.
 An additional $155,000 was donated by Microsoft (in two chunks) about midway through that period.
-That, however, is the total sum of contributions that the non-profit has received up through 2022.
+That, however, is the total sum of contributions that the non-profit has received up through 2022, which is the latest year for which data is currently available.8

 Common Crawl Funding (2007-2022).